Abe Martin Lodge

-Abe Martin Lodge and the original cabins were built in 1932 of hand-hewn native stone and oak timbers that were cut in the park.
+Abe Martin Lodge (the Brown County State Park Inn) and the original cabins were built in 1932 of hand-hewn native stone and oak timbers that were cut in the park.
 Open all year long, the Main Lodge has two large lobbies with two fireplaces, a rustic public dining room, 30 lodge rooms, and 6 patio rooms.
 Another 54 rooms are located in the new addition.
 Each bedroom contains one king or two queen beds and a bathroom.

-The Abe Martin Lodge offers all the comforts of home in the beautiful and unique setting of Brown County State Park.
+The Abe Martin Lodge offers all the comforts of home in the beautiful and unique setting of Brown County State Park in Nashville, Indiana.
 Enjoy an indoor aquatic center, gift shop, game room, video & VCR rentals, wireless Internet, satellite TV, a campfire pit off the back lawn, and more.

 Little Gem Restaurant at Abe Martin Lodge is open to the public.
 Dress casually, and enjoy a great family menu in a non-smoking dining room or on the outdoor patio overlooking the Park.
-Featuring specialty buffets on the weekends.
 No alcoholic beverages are served or sold.

 Lunch 11:00 am - 2:00 pm

 On Sunday, brunch may be offered instead of lunch.
 Please call for holiday hours for the dining room.